 The workshop "Neutron stars and their environments" (MODE-SNR-PWN) shall bring together the three communities interested in the physics of neutron stars and their environments: neutron-star, supernova remnant (SNR), and pulsar wind nebula (PWN) observers and theoreticians.
-The workshop is supported by the PNHE, GANIL and the greater Caen Council Caen la mer.
+The workshop is supported by the PNHE, GANIL, CEA and the greater Caen Council Caen la mer.

 Neutron stars and their environments are extremely complex astrophysical sources.
 Therefore, multi-wavelength/multi-messenger observations, together with macroscopic and microscopic modelling of these sources, are essential to understand the underlying physical mechanisms.

 Over the last decade an enormous amount of new information about neutron stars, pulsars and their wind nebulae, and supernova remnants, has been accumulated by different radiotelescopes, satellites like XMM-NEWTON, CHANDRA, Suzaku, RXTE, INTEGRAL, FERMI, and by instruments in the very high energy gamma-ray domain like HESS and VERITAS.

 Moreover, new very interesting information is expected to shed light on compact stars in the near future thanks to the gravitational-wave detectors like VIRGO and LIGO.
 Various new phenomena related for instance to the enormous magnetic fields (Flares and QPO), to the reheating of the crust or to particle acceleration in PWNe and in SNRs have been observed.
 A thorough understanding of all these phenomena requires to bring together researchers from the different fields.
 Important issues to address include: What can we learn from these new observations about neutron-star structure and composition, and the radiation mechanism?
 Which models shall be developed to analyse the new data?
 What would be key observations for the future?